86Box/docs/hardware/network.rst

 PCap
 ----

 PCap connects directly to one of the host's network adapters.
 The emulated machine must be configured as if it were a real machine on your network.
-This is similar to the **Bridge** mode on other virtualizers.
+This is similar to the **Bridge** mode on other emulators and virtualizers.

 This mode requires `Npcap <https://nmap.org/npcap/>`_ (or another WinPcap-compatible driver) to be installed on the host.
-Only **wired Ethernet network connections** are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated machine.
+Only **wired Ethernet network connections** are compatible; Wi-Fi and other connections will not work at all, as they do not allow PCap to listen for packets bound to the emulated machine's MAC address.

 Private PCap network
 ^^^^^^^^^^^^^^^^^^^^

-If you have an incompatible network connection (such as Wi-Fi), or if you wish to connect the emulated machine to the host without also connecting it to your network, a private network can be created with PCap in one of two ways:
+If you have an incompatible network connection on the host (such as Wi-Fi), or if you wish to connect the emulated machine to the host without also connecting it to your network, a private network can be created with PCap in one of two ways:

 * Install and configure the *Microsoft KM-TEST Loopback Adapter* included with Windows.

    * Guides on how to install this adapter are available online.
    * The adapter alone only provides a direct connection to the host, with no DHCP server, therefore requiring manual IP configuration on both the host and the emulated machine.
    * Windows' *Internet Connection Sharing* feature can be used to connect the emulated machine to the host's network and the Internet, with DHCP for automatic IP configuration, similarly to SLiRP but with the added benefit that the host can reach the emulated machine without port forwarding.

+      * Port forwarding can still be performed through Internet Connection Sharing itself.

 * If VMware is installed, use one of the VMnet adapters included with it.